 “The definition of a bore is someone that talks about himself so much that you don’t get to talk about yourself.”

 It may be that we have been endowed with this peculiar trait for a reason, perhaps to help facilitate our capacity for forgiveness, or to help us overcome fears instilled at earlier times in our lives.
-Regardless of the why, we know that it is present and we can use it to reinvent ourselves on a daily basis.
+Regardless of the why, we know that it is present and we can use it to reinvent ourselves, and make a second impression, on a daily basis.

-One day you'll be on your game when you run into that girl from work and she will not soon forget you.
-Man up, boys, take another crack at it.
+One day you'll be on your game when you run into that guy from work and he will not soon forget you.
+So get back on that horse and take another crack at it.
 Find some common ground and be genuine.
 You'll do fine because you have it in you to be great, we all do.
-Call forward your reserves and make this next push your greatest push.
-If all else fails then b-s your way through it, you can't please everyone.
-Good luck, my friends.
+Call forward your reserve courage and make this next push your greatest push.
+If all else fails then BS your way through it, after all you can't please everyone.
+Good luck, my friends!

 Your Next Impression